throw3278away/KerbalColoniesIndustrialProcesses/README.md

    * Nuclear Salt Water, Fission Particle and Fission Pellet production in Nuclear Works
 4. Near Future Technologies
    * Depleted fuel recycling into EnrichedUranium or XenonGas
    * EnrichedUranium from Ore.
+Efficiency is designed to be terrible.
-Efficiency is terrible.
+   * Lithium from Ore.
+Efficiency is designed to be terrible.
+5. Sterling Systems
+   * Fissle Fuel, Fissle Pebble and refreshing of Fissle Fuel in Nuclear Works.

 [^1]: Limited to planetary resources only, as KC Mining Facility is hardcoded to only check for resources in the planetary crust, not ocean, atmosphere or exosphere.